CCPC Logo

 Visit Website

 Pennsylvania Department of Transportation The Green Light–Go Program provides state funds for the operation and maintenance of traffic signals along critical and designated corridors on state highways.
-The application period is now closed.
-In 2018, three municipalities in Chester County received this grant, totaling $1.1 million.
+This program opens once each year./td>

 Automated Red Light Enforcement (ARLE) Program